Bakkt Holdings Inc. (BKKT) Reveals an Earnings Mystery

-Bakkt Holdings Inc. (NYSE:BKKT) went up by 13.79% from its latest closing price compared to the recent 1-year high of $50.80.
-The company’s stock price has collected -18.75% of loss in the last five trading sessions.
-Press Release reported on 11/12/21 that Bakkt Reports Third Quarter 2021 Results
+Bakkt Holdings Inc. (NYSE:BKKT) went down by -9.66% from its latest closing price compared to the recent 1-year high of $50.80.
+The company’s stock price has collected -9.92% of loss in the last five trading sessions.
+Press Release reported 2 hours ago that SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Bakkt Holdings, Inc. – BKKT

 Is It Worth Investing in Bakkt Holdings Inc. (NYSE :BKKT) Right Now?